Blog Posts by Mike Meyers

 ABOUT FAMILY QUEST: At Reston Bible Church, we firmly believe that parents are a child’s first and most important spiritual leader.
 In order to support you that mission, we have created a parent devotional and some discussion starters to go along with each lesson your grade school age children are learning at Quest on Sundays.
 Our hope and prayer is that this material will help you to engage with your children around the topics they are learning on Sunday mornings, answer their questions, go deeper with them, and find real, day-to-day applications.
 We are honored to be able to partner with you in the critical task of sharing Christ with the next generation.

-Family Quest: The Hope – Who is God?
+Family Quest: The Hope – Divine Claims

 Family Quest header v3